Want to represent your community?

 A ‘casual vacancy’ may arise during the 4 year term (e.g. if an existing councillor resigns).
 In this instance and dependant on circumstances, a poll may be called or the vacancy may be filled by co-option.

-The next election for Ilfracombe Town Council will be held in 2019.
+The next election for Ilfracombe Town Council will be held on 2nd May 2019.

-Should a vacancy arise prior to the next election this will be announced on this website and the official Ilfracombe Town Council social media presences on both Facebook and Twitter.
+Should a vacancy arise prior to the next election this will be announced on this website and the official Ilfracombe Town Council social media presence on Facebook.

 You can obtain further information by contacting Rachel Collins, Proper Officer and Centre Manager for Ilfracombe Town Council on 01271 855300 or by email firstname.lastname@example.org